 On the last day you will make a small buckskin pouch for your fire lighting kit.

-Module 10 - Natures Harvest
+Module 10 - Consolidation Module

 The following 5 days are then instructor mentored as you live in the woods with the clothing you have made, and the materials you have harvested.
 You will begin with an instructor guided session on making microliths from flint.
 A large mammal will be provided for you to forage from for food and equipment, including the production of bone tools.